“A gene is a functional- hereditary unit made up of nucleotides which forms proteins.” Genes are located on chromosomes.”

 It is on the top of nature’s most studied genes with more than 8,400 literature are available on it.

 The IL6 (interleukin 6) gene is located on chromosome 7 at 7p15.3.
-It translates cytokine protein which helps in maturation of B cell and inflammation.
+It translates cytokine protein which helps in the maturation of B cells and inflammation.
 The interleukin is the component of the immune system, protects our body.

 The involvement of the IL gene mutations is in many types of health-related conditions.
 Scientists are also very much interested in the present gene.
 Thus it ranks 6 with around 4,000 literature available on it.

 The tumor necrosis factor- TNF gene is located on chromosome number 6 at 6p21.33.
 It encodes a type of cytokine protein from the superfamily tumor necrosis factor.

 The function of the present protein is in cell differentiation, apoptosis, coagulation and lipid metabolism.